PcapPlusPlus/pcapplusplus.github.io/docs/install/mingw.md

 * Wizard mode - the script will walk you through the paths and parameters you need to provide
 * Params mode - all parameters are provided in the script command line

-In wizard mode the script will ask you for WinPcap developer's pack location and MinGW location.
-For MinGW-w64 please make sure to set the `mingw32\i686-w64-mingw32` folder, for example: `C:\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\i686-w64-mingw32`.
+In wizard mode the script will ask you for MinGW location (for example: `C:\MinGW` for MinGW or `C:\i686-8.1.0-posix-dwarf-rt_v6-rev0` for MinGW-w64) and also for WinPcap developer's pack location (for example: `C:\WpdPack`).

-Here is examples of running the script for MinGW32:
+Here is an example of running the script for MinGW32:

 ```shell
 C:\PcapPlusPlus>configure-windows-mingw.bat